spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 }
 ```

-If you want to also restrict the cluster users are allowed to submit to:
+If you also want to restrict which cluster users are allowed to submit applications to:

 ```json
 {